lezojeda/ossu-core-systems/nand2tetris2/module-3-high-level-language/program/README.md

 - **`ScreenText`**: Displays messages on the screen, such as "paused" or "game running."
 An abstraction over the Jack out of the box `Screen` and `String` classes to write and erase a text in the top left of the screen.

 ## Cell size
 The cell size is controlled through the `cellSize` field in the `ConwayLifeGame` class.
 The amount of rows, cols and hence cells are derived from it.
 Due to the VM emulator constraints and a heap overflow the minimum size is 8 with a default of 16.
+It must be one of: 8, 16, 32 or 64 to fit grid constraints.

 ## Rules of the Game